Hey how’s it going everyone,

 My First Manga

 Pokemon Adventures is essentially a complete retelling of the Pokemon Video games.
 It diverges completely from the anime, and all its protagonists are named after games in the series.
-For example, the first three characters we follow are red, green and blue, named after the first three Pokemon games.
-Volume 4 introduced the character yellow, and this has continued all the way up to Pokemon Black 2 and White 2.
-We follow our protagonists as they catch Pokemon, defeat gyms leaders and prevent evil organisations from taking over the world, all in the hopes of becoming the best trainers out.
+For example, the first three characters we follow, Red, Green and Blue, named after the first three Pokemon games.
+Volume 4 introduced the character yellow, and the addition of game-based characters has continued all the way up to the current generations.
+We follow our protagonists as they catch Pokemon, defeat gyms leaders and prevent evil organisations from taking over the world, all in the hopes of becoming the strongest trainers on earth.

-The most important aspect of any Pokemon game, anime or manga is its world building.
-This is because it allows Pokemon to show off its most valuable asset; Pokemon.
+The most important aspect of any Pokemon game, anime or manga is its world building, as it allows Pokemon to show off its most valuable asset; Pokemon.
 The manga attempts to copy the classic shonen action template, but doesn’t do it very well.
-The art isn’t particularly detailed, the pacing can be inconsistent because the creators didn’t want the readers to have to watch characters grind for five volumes.
+The art isn’t particularly detailed and the pacing can be inconsistent, as the creators didn’t want the readers to experience five volume of grinding.
 But this manga, without a shadow of a doubt has the best elements of world building out of any Pokemon creation.
 Though the art was limited, Satoshi Yamamoto does a great job at illustrating a world where Pokemon and humans co-exist, as opposed to a world where Pokemon exist, but only a handful are sprinkled around the world.
 This was also built on via trainer-Pokemon interaction.
 Until recently, technological advancements prevented the mainline Pokemon games from establishing proper relationships between trainers and their partners.
-But this sense of connection, this indescribable fond felt between these two entities is skilfully weaved throughout Pokemon Adventures.
+But this sense of connection, this indescribable bond felt between these two entities is skilfully weaved throughout Pokemon Adventures.
 It becomes easy to understand why Pokemon fight for their trainers; simply put, they’re their friends.
-And together, these groups of friends work hard to achieve their goals, that is, being the best Pokemon trainers they can.
+And together, these groups of friends work hard to achieve their goals, that is, being the best Pokemon trainers they can be.

-Even thought I was 11 at the time, I had reached a point in my develop where I was ready to experience darker stories.
+Even thought I was 11 at the time, I had reached a point in my development where I was ready to experience darker stories.
 This isn’t something you usually find in the Pokemon franchise.
-As their primary demographic is younger children, the Pokemon company is limited in the stories it can tell, which can be frustratingly apparent to older fans of the series.
+As their primary demographic is younger children, the Pokemon company is limited in the stories it can tell, which can be frustratingly apparent for older fans of the series.
 This is what made Pokemon adventures so special to me; it took a franchise I loved and added darker themes to create a refreshing and immersive read.
 There were actual stakes, something you don’t often feel in shonen manga.
 From the beginning, the manga makes it clear the Pokemon die, people die.
 Evil organisations actually do frightening things.
 It isn’t a situation where a trainer who loses can train, become stronger and return to defeat their adversary.
-That could potentially be there final battle, there final moment on earth even.
-It wasn’t super dark, but its contrast from the current Pokemon brand meant it was somewhat unpredictable.
+That could potentially be their final battle, their final moment on earth.
+It wasn’t dark enough to depress, but its contrast from the current Pokemon brand meant it was somewhat unpredictable.